andyzhangx/demo/linux/azuredisk/attach-stress-test/deployment/README.md

   Normal   Started                42s   kubelet, k8s-agentpool-88970029-0  Started container
 ```

- - In my testing#2(on region eastus), I rescheduled 4 pods with azure disk mount on one node to another, it costs about **4 min**
+ - In my testing#2(on region eastus with k8s v1.11.2), I rescheduled 4 pods with azure disk mount on one node to another, it costs about **4 min**
 ```
 Events:
   Type     Reason                  Age   From                               Message